 Other than an occasional remark in the footnotes of history, along the lines of Pyrrhus’ famous “One more victory like this, and we are undone,” warfare is commonly understood as an epic battle now, followed by rest and recuperation later (followed by yet another war).
 That is, wars generally revolve around the ability to resoundingly smash the opponent, after which one has a chance to regroup and rebuild.
 We find this to be the case from as far back as the Battle of Thermopylae and Alexander’s invasion of Persia, to America’s use of nuclear weapons against Japan in WWII, and the “Shock and Awe” campaigns in Iraq and Afghanistan.

-Thus, we must conclude that the traditional military paradigm, which has informed much of the CS ideology so far, is unsuitable to the task, and must ultimately be rejected.
+Thus, we must conclude that the traditional military paradigm, which has informed much of the InfoSec ideology so far, is unsuitable to the task, and must ultimately be rejected.
 The military approach has already failed – as evidenced by the continuous nature of hacking that has affected major corporations, institutions, and the US government itself.
 Attempting to find a solution from the position clearly based on false assumptions, is a recipe for failure, by definition.
 By treating cyber-warfare as we would traditional warfare – namely by the chess analogy – we’re playing the wrong game: confusing chess for checkers is a sure way to lose in a hurry.
 We are then faced with the question: if the military paradigm has failed, what is there to replace it?